Understanding Eating Disorders

 Eating Disorders Treatment

-When finding treatment for an eating disorder, it is best to do it sooner than later.
-There is a high suicide risk associated with the condition.
+Due to the chronic and progressive nature of Eating Disorders, it is best to seek treatment as early as possible.
+There is a high suicide risk associated with the disorder.
 Seeking care right away is a priority that can result in a complete recovery and save a person’s life.
 By opting for treatment during the early stages of an Eating Disorder, complications can be reversed or improved.

 If an individual decides to reach out for help after time has passed, treatment is still possible.
 Treatment can vary based on location, type of disorder, and the unique needs of patients.